bkardell/mofo/README.md

 ## Rationale

-JSON is fairly lightweight, but it's still cruftier than it needs to be and doesn't handle dates properly.
+JSON is fairly lightweight, but it's still cruftier than it needs to be and doesn't handle dates or some other really useful bits properly.
-MOFO reduces the cruft and does dates.
+MOFO reduces the cruft and does additional useful stuff (dates, binaries, typed nulls and comments).

 ## RFC